boardroom-inc/stateless/docs/other/internationalization.md

 ---
-title: Internationalization of EthHub - EthHub
+title: Internationalization of stateless - stateless

 description: The purpose of Ethereum is to be a decentralized network that is open to anyone to use, build upon, develop, and maintain.
 ---

-# Internationalization of EthHub
+# Internationalization of stateless

 The purpose of Ethereum is to be a decentralized network that is open to anyone to use, build upon, develop, and maintain.
 Currently, nearly all documentation and resources for Ethereum are written in English.
-In order for the Ethereum community to become truly global, it needs to become more accessible to those who do not speak English.
-EthHub can play a vital role in this process.
-This page was created to plan the roadmap for translating EthHub into multiple languages.
+In order for the Ethereum community to become truly global, it needs to become more accessible to those who do not speak English. stateless can play a vital role in this process.
+This page was created to plan the roadmap for translating stateless into multiple languages.

 ## How Can I help?
-1. Join the [EthHub discord](https://discord.gg/Svn8nJh) and request to join the Internationalization working group
+1. Join the [stateless discord](https://discord.gg/Svn8nJh) and request to join the Internationalization working group
 2. Learn to make pull requests from the section above.
 ![Selecting desired language](https://i.imgur.com/HgQ70ce.png)
 3. To translate a page, simply navigate to the branch for your desired language and make a pull request on the page you translate.

 ## General plan
-*This plan was the original outline for translating EthHub.
+*This plan was the original outline for translating stateless.
 Updates to this plan are needed.*

 ### Target Audiences